khaledboka/docs/docs/installation_ubuntu.md

 !!! warning
 	Don't Forget to Change ```<your_project_name>``` to desired name.

-!!! important "Apps From Geo App Market"
+!!! important "Apps From GeoApp Market"
-	- to Install apps from [Geo App Market][2]
+	- to Install apps from [GeoApp Market][2]

 	- Load Default Store